unseensnick/odin-calculator/README.md

 -   **Data-driven Architecture** - Button configuration centralized for easy maintenance
 -   **Algorithmic Key Transformation** - Smart numpad handling without duplication
 -   **Progressive Enhancement** - Clean separation of concerns

+## Learning Journey Documentation

+The `/docs/learning-journey/` directory contains detailed documentation of the development process, architectural decisions, and JavaScript fundamentals explored during this project's implementation.
+These documents trace the evolution from basic implementation to clean architecture, including the critical refactoring that led to the current single source of truth design.

+**Key Documents:**
+- `00-project-overview-and-learning-goals.md` - Comprehensive project structure and learning objectives
+- `08.5-critical-refactor-single-source-of-truth.md` - Critical architectural evolution and design principles
+- `11-final-architecture-and-complete-features.md` - Complete feature overview and final implementation

+These are primarily personal learning documentation for reviewing fundamental concepts and architectural decision-making.

 ## Browser Support